kacebe/AtlantGIS/project_datasets/barrow/readme.md

 Georeferenced orthophoto and digital elevation model from the site created by photogrammetry of quadrocopter photos with [PhotoScan](http://www.agisoft.com/).
 The magnetic survey was undertaken with a 10 channel magnetometer system by [Sensys](http://www.sensysmagnetometer.com) and a mounted DGPS unit by Leica.

-The following, additional steps beyond the normal data transformation were applied to prepare the survey data for the AtlantGIS repository.
+The following, additional steps beyond the normal data transformation were applied to prepare the survey data for the AtlantGIS repository:

 ## Orthophoto